mablack/cordova-diagnostic-plugin/README.md

 ### Building for Android

+In order to avoid build problems with Android, please make sure you have the latest versions of the following Android SDK components installed:

+- Android SDK Tools
+- Android SDK Platform-tools
+- Android SDK Build-tools
+- Target SDK Platform - e.g. Android 6.0 (API 23)
+- Android Support Repository
+- Android Support Library
+- Google Repository

+Also make sure you have the latest release of the `cordova-android` platform installed.
+You can check if the Android platform in your Cordova project is up-to-date using `cordova platform check android` and if it's not, update it using `cordova platform rm android && cordova platform add android@latest`.

+#### Building for Android runtime permissions

 In order to support Android 6 (API 23) [runtime permissions](http://developer.android.com/training/permissions/requesting.html), this plugin must depend on libraries only present in API 23+, so you __must build using Android SDK Platform v23 or above__.
 To do this you must have [Cordova Android platform](https://github.com/apache/cordova-android)@5.0.0 or above installed in your project.
 You can check the currently installed platform versions with the following command:

     cordova platform ls